laquiante/ON-10/README.md

 Preparation:

-step-00: prepare the hosts (Netplan) and leafs
-    install a webserver on host2
+step-00: prepare the hosts (Netplan) and leafs, install a webserver on host2

 step-01: Bridges, VLAN's